-Holland 1. (a) First principles of Grammar.
+- Holland 1. (a) First principles of Grammar.
 Koenen's Kleine Nederlandsche Spraakkunst.
+Twice a week. - (b) A special and very elementary course for those whose knowledge of the language is very limited, or to whom it is perhaps almost entirely foreign.
 Twice a week.

-(b) A special and very elementary course for those whose knowledge of the language is very limited, or to whom it is perhaps almost entirely foreign.
-Twice a week.
-Prof. Kuiper.
-Holland 2.
+Prof. Kuiper. - Holland 2.
 Review of the work of the first year.
 Study of the principal parts of Holland Grammar.
 Reading of choice selections of Holland Literature.
 Practical exercises in spelling, diction, and sentence structure.
 Composition work.
+Boswijk en Wal-

-Boswijk en Walstra, Het Levende Woord.
-J. P. De Keyser, Een Bloemkrans.
+- stra, Het Levende Woord.
+J. P. DeKeyser, Een Bloem-krans.
 Twice a week.
-Prof. Kuiper.

-Holland 3.
-Terwey's Korte Nederlandsche Spraakkunst.
+Prof. Kuiper. - Holland 3.
+Books I. and II. of Terwey's Nederlandsche Spraakkunst.

 Duyser: Honderd Gemengde Stijloefeningen.
 Essays: Descriptive, narrative, and expositive.
 Spelling exercises.
 Reading of classics, both prose and poetry.
 Twice a week.
-Prof. Schoolland.

-Holland 4.
+Prof. Schoolland. - Holland 4.
 Books III. and IV. of Terwey's Nederlandsche Spraakkunst reviewed.
 Duyser: Stijloefeningen voor lager en middelbaar onderwijs.
 Essays, spelling exercises, reading of classics, with written reports on the reading assigned, as during the third year.
+Holland Literature to the eighteenth century.
+Rhetoric the second semester.
 Twice a week.
 Prof. Schoolland.

-ENGLISH.
+ENGLISH,